 If FDRs fail to submit a satisfactory attestation by the deadline or fail to satisfy any Medicare compliance program requirements, such failures may lead to a corrective action plan or other contractual remedies (e.g., contract termination).

 CMS no longer requires FDRs to complete its Medicare Parts C and D General Compliance and Combating Medicare Parts C and D Fraud, Waste, and Abuse Training.
-Instead, FDRs may complete their own version of general compliance and FWA training specific to their organization’s needs.
+Instead, to comply with this requirement, FDRs may complete their own version of general compliance and FWA training specific to their organization's needs or complete the general compliance and FWA training courses bulleted below:

-FDRs must maintain evidence of training completion for 10 years.
-Evidence of completion may be in the form of certificates, attestations, employee training logs or other means determined by you to best represent the fulfillment of your obligations.
+FDRs are required to maintain evidence of completion for at least 10 years.
+Evidence of completion may be in the form of certificates, attestations, employee training logs, or other means determined by you to best represent the fulfillment of your obligations.

 If training logs or standardized reports are utilized as documentation of completion, they should include: